ThinkSimpleInstantDevelopment/ProjectNAME/Docs/Installation Guide.md

 5. Run the Analysis program
 6. Use mongo to aggregate the datas from Analysis based on the granularity you desire (ex: days, week, years, eccetera)
 7. Use a frontend for the Presentation part

+Alternatively, we can provide a vm pre-installed and ready to go!